 I have had purple cabbage coleslaw mixed with easy peanut sauce and crunchy peanuts on my mind for a long time.
 In other words – a killer peanut slaw recipe!

-So, this peanut slaw.
-I do love Thai food flavours.
+I do love Thai food flavors.
 I got Pad Thai zucchini noodles, Thai salmon, Thai turkey meatballs and Thai cauliflower rice under my sleeve.
 Now, slaw.
 But it is not really that Thai because I haven’t used coconut milk or red curry paste typically found in Thai cooking but at same time peanuts, bean sprouts, cilantro and green onions.
-So, somewhere in between.
+Let’s Call it Asian peanut slaw.

 - Prep Time: 10 minutes

 - Cook Time: 0 minutes